By Rick Steves

 Read and listen.
 Read time schedules, posters, multilingual signs (and graffiti) in bathrooms and newspaper headlines.
 Develop your ear for foreign languages by tuning in to the other languages on a multilingual tour.
 It's a puzzle.
 The more you play, the better you get.

 A notepad can work wonders.
 Words and numbers are much easier to understand when they're written rather than spoken (especially if you mispronounce them).
 My back-pocket notepad is my constant travel buddy.
 To repeatedly communicate something difficult and important (such as medical instructions, "I'm a strict vegetarian," "boiled water," "well-done meat," "your finest ice cream," or "I am rich and single"), have it written in the local language on your notepad.

 Assume you understand and go with your educated guess.
-My master key to communication is to treat most problems as multiple-choice questions, make an educated guess at the meaning of a message (verbal or written), and proceed confidently as if I understood it correctly.
+My master key to communication is to treat most problems as multiple-choice questions, make an educated guess at the meaning, and proceed confidently as if I understand.
 At the breakfast table the waitress asks me a question.
 I don't understand a word she says, but I tell her my room number.
 Faking it like this applies to rudimentary things like instructions on customs forms, museum hours, and menus.
 With this approach I find that 80 percent of the time I'm correct.
-Half the time I'm wrong I never know it, so it doesn't really matter.
-So 10 percent of the time I really blow it.
+Half of the time that I'm wrong, I never know it, so it doesn't really matter.
+And 10 percent of the time, I really blow it.
 My trip becomes easier — and occasionally much more interesting.